IdentityPython/pysaml2/docs/howto/config.rst

 The above configuration means that the service should read two aggregate local metadata files, one aggregate metadata file from a remote server, and query a remote MDQ server.
-To verify the authenticity of the metadata aggregate downloaded from the remot server and the MDQ server local copies of the metadata signing certificates should be used.
+To verify the authenticity of the metadata aggregate downloaded from the remote server and the MDQ server local copies of the metadata signing certificates should be used.
 These public keys must be acquired by some secure out-of-band method before being placed on the local file system.